 - A. Offense.
 An individual person commits unlawful use of a weapon against a family member when he/she during a domestic violence incident that person: - 1.
-Intentionally, knowingly or recklessly handles or discharges a deadly weapon endangering the safety of his or her family member and/or his or her family member and/or his or her family member's property, including pets. animals. or livestock; or - 2.
+Intentionally, knowingly or recklessly handles or discharges a deadly weapon endangering the safety of his for her family member and/or his family member's property, including pets animals or livestock; or - 2.
 Carries a deadly weapon while under the influence of alcoholic beverage, intoxicatingnts substance, or controlled substance or drugs.